jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 (5) The application must be accompanied by a statutory declaration, in the prescribed form, as to owner-builder status— (a) if the building work includes restricted building work to be carried out by the owner-builder; or (b) if any accompanying plans or specifications contain design work that is restricted building work and that has been carried out by the owner-builder.

+### 45AA Certificate of work required for non-consented small stand-alone dwelling
+(1) This section applies if final design plans are submitted by a person under section 42B(4)﻿(b) in connection with the building work for a non-consented small stand-alone dwelling.
+(2) The final design plans containing design work for building work that is restricted building work must be accompanied by a certificate of work.
+(3) The certificate of work must—
+  (a) be provided by 1 or more licensed building practitioners who carried out or supervised that design work; and (b) identify work described in paragraph (b) of the definition of restricted building work in section 7(1); and (c) state that the design work complies with the building code.
+(4) A certificate of work provided under section 42B(4)﻿(b) does not, of itself,— (a) create any liability in relation to any matter to which the certificate of work relates; or (b) give rise to any civil liability to the owner that would not otherwise exist if the licensed building practitioner were not required to provide the certificate of work.

 ### 45A Minor variations to building consents
 (1) An application for a minor variation to a building consent—